25 Things Only Parents in the 1990s Will Remember

 Batteries and supervision not included.

 Compared to what parenting looks like now, 1990s moms and dads had it pretty good.
-Just 20 years ago, there were no cyberbullies, punishing a child was as easy as sending them to their room, and the world was still a relatively safe place where kids could hang out at the park without supervision.
+Just 20 years ago, there were no cyberbullies, and the world was still a relatively safe place where kids could hang out at the park without supervision.

 Disconnecting kids from the internet was as easy as picking up the phone.

-You could leave your kids unattended in a car.
+You could leave your kids unattended in a car—for a second.

 You could also leave them in the park unattended.